• Skip to primary navigation

 Since processors are very important, so choosing one will decide how one wants to customize their desktops or laptops for their convenience purpose.

-Differences between i5 and i7 Processor
+Differences Between Core i5 and i7 Processor

 While people are confused between the i5 and the i7 processors.
 A few comparisons will clear out one’s doubts one has while buying i5 and i7 processors.

-1. The number of Cores
+1. The Number of Cores

 The more core one has in a CPU, the faster it will perform the task.
 The i5 processor most often has a quad-core which means it has 4 cores and sometimes a few high-end cores have 6 cores.
 With stock frequencies between 1.90 to 3.80 GHz.
-It caters to value-minded and mainstream users who care about the performance of the desktop or laptop and even for regular gamers.

 For one’s using the i7 Processor, the number of cores in it is 6 also known as Hexacore with stock frequencies between 2.5 and 3.7 GHz.
-It is used for high-end tasks like photo editing, gameplay recording, creating games, and many more.

 2. Hyperthreading